 Display 1:1 - Displays image at highest possible resolution by displaying 1 screen pixel is 1 picture pixel.
 Centers click location.

-Copy to Clipboard - Copies the image to teh Windows clipboard so it can be pasted into another program
+Copy to Clipboard - Copies the image to the Windows clipboard so it can be pasted into another program.

 Overview of the Parts Tab